henrycollins78/B00525239_Henry_Collins_JSPF_Final_Submission/README.md

 | ```menuScene```   | ```country.env```|
 | ```gameScene```   | ```floor.png```, ```crate.png```|

-## Breakdown of Code
+## Player Movement and Implementation of Havok Physics

+### Character Movement

+Within ```createRunScene.ts```, the player's animations (e.g., walking and idle) are added to the character's skeleton.
+Key presses (W, A, S, D, arrow keys) control the player's movement, updating position and rotation.
+The player's animation is toggled between walking and idle states based on directional movement.

 ### Collision Detection

 Within the source file of ```collisionDeclaration.ts```, Havok physics are integrated into the scene for handling collision detection and physics simulation.
 The collisionDeclaration function sets up a collision callback to log details about collisions.
 Physics aggregates are created for the ground and game objects.
 Collision detection is enabled for these aggregates, enabling realistic object interactions and movement.

-### Character Movement

-Within ```createRunScene.ts```, the player's animations (e.g., walking and idle) are added to the character's skeleton.
-Key presses (W, A, S, D, arrow keys) control the player's movement, updating position and rotation.
-The player's animation is toggled between walking and idle states based on directional movement.